eddieschoute/quasci.com/_posts/2018-05-07-quantum-advantage.md

 The circuit $\mathcal C_e$ samples a single bit $X$ from the quantum circuit described by $a$, $\mathcal C_a$.
-(Note that for general quantum circuits it is already hard to efficiently produce this single bit classically!)
-Finally, $\mathcal C_e$ samples a uniform string $Y ∈ \set{0,1}^n$ and outputs
+(Note that for general quantum circuits it is already hard to efficiently produce this single bit classically, assuming $BQP ⊄ BPP$) Finally, $\mathcal C_e$ samples a uniform string $Y ∈ \set{0,1}^n$ and outputs
 $(X ⊕ \text{Parity}(Y), Y) ∈ \set{0,1}^{n+1}$.[^parityandxor]
 Basically, we are obfuscating the hard-to-produce $X$ with a uniform $Y$,